This article was first published on March 15, 2016 and is constantly being updated, the most recent being June 2020.

-There are over ten buildings in the Purani Haveli and perhaps the most impressive is the walk-in closet, a 176 ft long room made of Burma teak and built in two level housing the costumes worn in the 19th century.
+There are over ten buildings in the Purani Haveli and perhaps the most impressive is the walk-in closet, a 176 ft long room made of Burmese teak and built on two levels that house the costumes worn in the 19th century.
+This is one of the places in Hyderabad where you can really feel the former glory of the Nizam.

 Open from 10am to 5pm and closed on Friday.

 The Chowmahalla Palace was the official residence of the Nizam when they ruled Hyderabad.
 Construction of the palace started in 1750 but took over a century to complete.
 It was built as a replica to the Palace for the Shah of Iran.
 It’s no doubt one of the most beautiful places in Hyderabad to visit.

-The Palace won the Asia Pacific Merit award for cultural heritage conservation in 2010 after restoration by the current Nizam opened it back to the public in 2005.
+The Palace won the Asia Pacific Merit award for cultural heritage conservation in 2010 after restoration when the current Nizam opened it back to the public in 2005.
 The Palace is also available for private functions.

 Open from 10am to 5pm and closed on Friday.

 Possibly the most recognized icon of the city and most visited tourist places in Hyderabad, Charminar, gets its name from the word for “our towers” in Urdu.
 The towers are ornate minarets attached by four arches with outdoor balconies and they face each direction.

 You can climb up one of the towers through a narrow and steep set of stairs to the first floor for a glimpse of the market area, the Masjid Mosque and the main trade arteries.
-Well worth it.
+It’s well worth the walk.

 The Archeological Survey of India believes that Charminar was built at the end of the 16th century to commemorate the eradication of the plague and lies at the center of Hyderabad and the trade route between Golconda and the port city of Machilipatnam.
 Don’t forget to walk around the market stalls.

 And if you’d like a guided experience, you can book your tour of Charminar on GetYourGuide here.
 Good thing is that if you can’t make it the tours are cancellable.

 Opens from 9am to 5:30pm daily